OSavchik/python_training/README.md

-# Repository for python Training
+# Repository for python Training for test